kubernetes-sigs/kubebuilder/docs/book/src/component-config-tutorial/tutorial.md

 using versioned config files, referred to as "component configs".

-The rest of this tutorial will show you how to configure your kubebuilder project with the a component config type then moves on to implementing a custom type so that you can extend this capability.
+The rest of this tutorial will show you how to configure your kubebuilder project with the component config type then moves on to implementing a custom type so that you can extend this capability.

 <aside class="note">